Talking with your doctor about arthritis pain

 Try a pain diary

-A good way to make sure your doctor gets a detailed description of your pain is to keep a pain diary.
+A good way to make sure your doctor gets a detailed description of your pain is to keep a pain diary, according to the Arthritis Foundation.
 Whenever you feel significant pain, write down details such as:

 - The location of the pain.
 And be specific—for example, was the pain at the front or back of your knee?
 Did it involve one or both hands?